ManageIQ/manageiq-documentation/integration_with_servicenow/_topics/overview.md

 ## Overview

-{{ site.data.product.title }} integration with ServiceNow enables authentication with
+{{ site.data.product.title_short }} integration with ServiceNow enables authentication with
 an existing ServiceNow database and **add/amend** items in the ServiceNow database during state machine processing, such as the virtual machine provisioning state machine.
 Note that information in this guide